Nautilida: Diversity and evolutionary history

 Miocene nautilids were still fairly widespread, but today the order includes only two genera, Nautilus and Allonautilus, limited to the southwest Pacific.

 The recent decrease in the once worldwide distribution of nautilids is now believed to have been caused by the spread of pinnipeds.
 From the Oligocene onward, the appearance of pinnipeds in the geological record of a region coincides with the disappearance of nautilids from that region.
 As a result, nautilids are now limited to their current distribution in the tropical Indo-Pacific ocean, where pinnipeds are absent.
-The genus Aturia seem to have temporarily survive regions where pinnipeds were present through adaptations to fast and agile swimming, but eventually went extinct as well.
+The genus Aturia seems to have temporarily survived regions where pinnipeds were present through adaptations to fast and agile swimming, but eventually went extinct as well.
 Predation by short-snouted whales and the development of OMZs, preventing nautilids from retreating into deeper water, are also cited as other potential causes of extinction.